 Updated October 26, 2023the investment, closure of the scheme, under-tax incentive schemes, and the nature of payout.
 So, a typology within the categorizations points to just how diverse mutual funds can be.
 The golden rule of mutual fund investing is that the higher the stakes, the bigger the reward.
 So, is a mutual fund in mutual interest?
 It depends on the match between the fund’s direction and the investor’s needs.
 Let’s explore just how many different types of mutual funds there are.

-That said, mutual funds offer a lot of benefits that trading on stocks do not.
+That said, mutual funds offer many benefits that trading on stocks does not.
 But along with these mutual funds benefits come the risks as well.
-Read on to know more about the various kinds of top mutual funds in the market today.
+Read on to learn more about the various kinds of top mutual funds today.

 Mutual Funds -Varying Typologies

-Based on the nature of investments, each Mutual Fund can declare the type of instrument it will invest in.
-This divides further into equity fund schemes, diversified funds, gilt funds, money market funds, sector specific, debt fund schemes, and index funds.
+Each Mutual Fund can declare the type of instrument it will invest in based on the nature of the investments.
+It is divided further into equity fund schemes, diversified funds, gilt funds, money market funds, sector-specific debt fund schemes, and index funds.

-Based on tax incentive schemes, mutual funds can be divided into tax saving and not tax saving funds.
-Another typology is possible based on periodicity/time of pay outs such as dividends.
+Based on tax incentive schemes, mutual funds can be split into tax saving and not tax saving funds.
+Another typology is possible based on periodicity/time of payouts, such as dividends.
 The categorization is as follows: